Where is Ex-Chicago Cubs Star Sammy Sosa Now?

 Sosa’s stat line for the year included 158 RBIs to lead the majors, a .308 batting average, and a .647 slugging percentage to win the league’s MVP honors.
 He would follow that amazing season with 63, 50, 64, 49 and 40 home runs in the next five seasons, twice leading the majors.

 Steroids become the story

 Sammy Sosa finished his career in 2007 with 609 homers, 1,667 RBIs, and a .273 batting average – usually no-brainer numbers for induction into the Hall of Fame in Cooperstown.
 That honor hasn’t come for Sosa or several other players caught up in allegations of steroids use.

-The New York Times reported in 2009 that Sosa’s name was on the list of players who had tested positive for performance-enhancing drugs in 2003 – two years before he told a congressional panel scrutinizing Major League Baseball that he had never used steroids or broken the law.
+The New York Times reported in 2009 that Sosa’s name was on the list of players who tested positive for performance-enhancing drugs in 2003 – two years before he told a congressional panel scrutinizing Major League Baseball that he had never used steroids or broken the law.

 Where is Sammy Sosa now?

 Sammy Sosa has homes in both countries but does not spend the majority of his time in the United States or his native Dominican Republic.
-Rather, the retired baseball star and his wife Sonia reside in the United Arab Emirates, where he has real estate interests.
+Rather, the retired baseball star and his wife reside in the United Arab Emirates, where he has real estate interests.

 Sosa runs a diverse business empire around the globe.
 His companies produce oil in the Dominican Republic, builds housing in Panama, and operate hospitality and beverage companies in Great Britain.